 Written and Oral Communication: Communication Students will logically and persuasively support their points of view or findings.
-Students will communicate meaningfully with a chosen audience while demonstrating critical thought Scientific Knowledge and Reasoning: Science Students will understand and employ the scientific method of inquiry to draw conclusions based on verifiable evidence.
+Students will communicate meaningfully with a chosen audience while demonstrating critical thought.

+· · · · · · · · · · · · · · · · · · · Students will conduct investigative research which demonstrates academic integrity, originality, depth of thought, and mastery of an approved style of source documentation.
+Scientific Knowledge and Reasoning: Science Students will understand and employ the scientific method of inquiry to draw conclusions based on verifiable evidence.
+Students will explain the impact of scientific theories, discoveries, or technological changes on society.
 Students will demonstrate critical thinking skills in the analysis of scientific data.
-Students will explain the impact of scientific theories, discoveries, or technological changes on society Society and Human Behavior: Social Science Students will demonstrate a general knowledge of political, social and economic concepts and systems and their effects on society.
-Technological Competency: Technology Students will demonstrate competency in office productivity tools appropriate to continuing their education.
-Students will use critical thinking skills for computer-based access, analysis, and presentation of information Students will demonstrate the skills required to find, evaluate, and apply information to solve a problem
+Technological Competency or Information Literacy: Technology Students will demonstrate competency in office productivity tools appropriate to continuing their education.
+Students will use critical thinking skills for computer-based access, analysis, and presentation of information.
+Students will demonstrate the skills required to find, evaluate, and apply information to solve a problem.